Methods for Transforming Stained Teeth

 • /

-We are constantly exposed to images of celebrities with pearly white teeth or ads for tooth whitening products.
-Contrary to popular belief, teeth are naturally slightly yellow in colour.
-Dentin, the tissue beneath the enamel of the tooth, is tinted slightly yellow.
+We are constantly exposed to images of celebrities with pearly white teeth or ads for tooth-whitening products.
+Contrary to popular belief, teeth are naturally slightly yellow.
+Dentin, the tissue beneath the tooth’s enamel, is tinted somewhat yellow.

-But more severely discolouration could be a sign of underlying health problems or poor hygiene and habits though.
+But more severe discolouration could indicate underlying health problems or poor hygiene and habits.
 There are several ways to prevent and reverse staining for a whiter smile.

 Types of Teeth Staining

-It is important to understand the cause and type of teeth staining you have to understand the best method of treatment.
+It is essential to understand the cause and type of teeth staining.
+You have to understand the best method of treatment.

-• Extrinsic staining: When thinking about tooth staining this is what people usually think of, and is the easiest to reverse.
+• Extrinsic staining: When thinking about tooth staining, this is what people usually think of, and it is the easiest to reverse.
 Extrinsic, meaning outward, stains are on the surface of the tooth enamel.
-This type of staining is usually caused by food, drinks, and smoking.
+Food, drinks, and smoking usually cause this staining.

-• Intrinsic staining: This type of staining is below the tooth surface, and more difficult to remove than extrinsic stains, but not impossible.
-These types of stains are usually caused by trauma to the tooth or tetracycline staining.
+• Intrinsic staining: This type is below the tooth surface and more difficult to remove than extrinsic stains, but not impossible.
+These types of colours are usually caused by trauma to the tooth or tetracycline staining.

 • Staining with age: Dentin naturally darkens with age.
-This, paired with the prolonged effect of food, beverages, and smoking on the teeth, cause them to become more yellow as we age.
+It, paired with the prolonged effect of food, beverages, and smoking on the teeth, cause them to become more yellow as we age.

 How to Prevent Stained Teeth

-The preventative measure is almost always easier than the cure.
+The preventative measure is almost always more accessible than the cure.
 Proper care and avoiding certain things that cause teeth staining can help maintain the state of your smile.

 • Soda